bradyap/acc/README.md

 Basic adaptive cruise control functionality using computer vision with Python and OpenCV.
-Communicates with the car via it's CAN bus, integrating with the existing basic cruise control system via a PID controller.
+Communicates with the car via its CAN bus, integrating with the existing basic cruise control system via a PID controller.